BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hobbes.md

 - Hobbes does not claim to reject deliberation: This account of deliberation refers only to non-normative states; it does not mention our estimate of the value of the different options that occur to us in deliberation.
 It does not distinguish our being more attracted to one of two options from our believing that it deserves to be preferred.
 If we believe (as we suppose) that one option deserves to be preferred, we believe that the reasons for it are better than the reasons for the other option.
 This aspect of deliberation and will has no place in Hobbes’s account; he does not suggest that our will results from the judgment that one option is better than the other, or from the judgment that we have stronger reasons for pursuing it.
 Deliberation and will, in his account, result from yielding successively to a sequence of appearances about different options, without any rational assessment of their value.²
 - Hobbes' analysis of deliberation implies that the Scholastics are wrong to treat will as a distinctively rational appetite.
 - His account for deliberation leaves room for incontinence.
+- Hobbes rejects Aquinas’ intellectualism - the view that the will is determined by the greater good presented by reason.
+- Hobbes is a compatibilist - Against Bramhall's indeterminism, Hobbes defends the compatibilist view that we have attributed to Aquinas, and goes further by accepting soft determinism.
+- Hobbes rejects rationalism
+- Hobbes rejects indeterminism
+- Since he believes in freedom, the relevant sort of freedom is internal determination by desire.
+If H-deliberation is not deliberation, his inferences about freedom are insecure.